neondatabase/website/content/docs/postgresql/postgresql-tutorial.md

 -
 - [CAST](/docs/postgresql/postgresql-cast) – convert from one data type into another e.g., from a string into an integer, from a string into a date.

 ### Section 16.
 PostgreSQL Utilities

 - [psql commands](/docs/postgresql/psql-commands) - show you the most common psql commands that help you interact with psql faster and more effectively.

 ### Section 17.
 PostgreSQL Recipes

 - [How to compare two tables](/docs/postgresql/compare-two-tables-in-postgresql) - describe how to compare data in two tables in a database.
 -
 - [How to delete duplicate rows in PostgreSQL](/docs/postgresql/how-to-delete-duplicate-rows-in-postgresql) - show you various ways to delete duplicate rows from a table.
 -
-- [How to generate a random number in a range ](/docs/postgresql/postgresql-random-range)- illustrate how to generate a random number in a specific range.
+- [How to generate a random number in a range](/docs/postgresql/postgresql-random-range)- illustrate how to generate a random number in a specific range.
 -
 - [EXPLAIN statement](/docs/postgresql/postgresql-explain)- guide you on how to use the `EXPLAIN` statement to return the execution plan of a query.
 -
 - [PostgreSQL vs. MySQL](/docs/postgresql/postgresql-vs-mysql) - compare PostgreSQL with MySQL in terms of functionalities.

 ## Advanced PostgreSQL Tutorial

 This advanced PostgreSQL tutorial covers the advanced concepts including stored procedures, indexes, views, triggers, and database administrations.